 Whether your concert is indoors or outdoors, I recommend bringing a sweater to keep you warm.
 The temperature could be chilly when you’re leaving the show or the temperature inside the venue should be a bit cold.
 It’s good to just have a light sweater with you just in case!

 What’s better than being prepared for a concert?
 Being prepared for a concert you won free tickets to.
-Check my Instagram page daily for new ticket giveaways.
+Check my Instagram page for ticket giveaways.